rubyjs/libv8/README.md

 The goal of libv8 is two fold: provide a binary gem containing the a pre-compiled libv8.a for as many platforms as possible while at the same time supporting for an automated compilation for all others.

-Not only does this drastically reduce gem install times, but it opens the door for supporting Windows.
+Not only does this drastically reduce gem install times, but it also reduces dependencies on the local machine receiving the gem.
+It also opens the door for supporting Windows.

 ### Do I Get a Binary?